-First and foremost, boxing is a never ending sport of learning.
+First and foremost, boxing is a never-ending sport of learning.
 Even the top pros in the sport are learning every day at the gym and making sure their fundamentals are worked on all the time.
-It is through repetition of doing things over and over again which will make you better.
+It is through repetition of doing things over and over again which will make you see improvements.

 In terms of actually learning these fundamentals, there are so many ways to start applying these with the most obvious one being learning from a boxing coach or going to class in a boxing gym.

 If you are not ready to head to the boxing gym or want to learn from home.
 There are lots of resources on YouTube, Instagram, and even online boxing courses that can guide you.